brizaldi/flutter-project-template-bloc/README.md

 - Open this project folder with Terminal/CMD
 - Ensure there's no cache/build leftover by running `flutter clean` in the Terminal
 - Run in the Terminal `flutter packages get`
-- Run in the Terminal `flutter packages pub run build_runner build --delete-conflicting-outputs`
+- Run in the Terminal `dart run build_runner build --delete-conflicting-outputs`

 ## Additional steps for iOS
 - Open ios folder inside Terminal/CMD